When people make comments about your tinnitus or hyperacusis, these are some suggestions for raising awareness about hyperactive hearing.

 Well, duh!
 Try falling asleep with a constant sound in your head or when even the smallest of sounds is heard as if the volume is stuck on high.
 One of the problems with hyper ears is also that sometimes the body doesn’t go into the deepest stage of sleep.
 Even if you manage to stay asleep for several hours, you may not wake up feeling refreshed.
 And most sleep medications may help you get more hours of sleep, but may not give you the deep sleep you need.

 This can be one of the toughest comments to deal with because it’s usually said by well-meaning friends or family who genuinely want you to feel better.
 Cure product $ale$ are all over the internet.
 There are dozens of products out there claiming to cure tinnitus.
 If there really was a cure available now for tinnitus, we would all be using it.
 It would be international news.
-There’s not, but tinnitus distress and hyperacusis are both treatable.
+There’s not, but tinnitus and hyperacusis distress are both treatable.

 True.
 But slow torture is not something people would willingly choose.
 Of course we’re glad it’s not fatal.
 But that doesn’t help reduce hyper ears distress.
 It doesn’t help raise research funding or tinnitus and hyperacusis awareness.
 Understandably, people tend to be more interested in preventing death than improving quality of life.